Are you passionate about creative writing, longing to craft the next great American novel?

 A great story features obstacles for our heroes to overcome on the way to the central climax.
 These obstacles are essential for writing a compelling rising action sequence.

-The main quest in Lord of the Rings features Frodo’s journey to Mordor to destroy the ring of power.
+The main quest in The Lord of the Rings involves Frodo’s journey to Mordor to destroy the Ring of Power.
 On the way, the Fellowship must cross Moria, an abandoned dwarven city fraught with dangers.
 Although the movies made the sequence through Moria a climactic end to the first installment, when viewed as a whole, it’s merely an obstacle on the way to Mordor.

 Compelling obstacles like Moria leave audiences craving more.